 Pantheon is built to support advanced website deployment needs, and that means allowing site owners to use the DNS provider of their choice.
 If Pantheon required specific nameservers, it would interfere with these major use cases (among others):

-Large organizations and institutions with Information Technology departments that operate or configure DNS.
-If Pantheon required use of particular DNS servers, it would intefere with the ability to use Pantheon for the organization's websites.
+- Large organizations and institutions with Information Technology departments that operate or configure DNS.
+If Pantheon required use of particular DNS servers, it would interfere with the ability to use Pantheon for the organization's websites.

 If your site doesn't have these advanced needs, there are free and inexpensive options outside of Pantheon.
 We recommend considering your domain registrar's DNS services, Amazon Route 53, Google Cloud DNS, or Cloudflare.